 Using the flower crown completed during art time, encourage your child to transform into a garden fairy and help the bees pollinate the flowers!

 Materials: Flower crown

 As mentioned earlier, creating learning opportunities at home for 2-4-year-olds can support in-classroom learning or replace it.
 The typical school day begins and ends at a certain time.
-Being absent means missed learning opportunities.
+Being absent means missing learning opportunities.
 Learning at home can help bridge those gaps for those preschool-enrolled children.
-The beauty of creating activities at home is that parents have creative control over when they take place.
+The beauty of creating activities at home is that parents have creative control over when they occur.

 There is no standard schedule for in-home learning because it is so individualized.
-Furthermore, there is no need to feel pressured to implement any sort of preschool-like schedule because learning at home is vastly different from learning in the classroom.
+Furthermore, there is no need to feel pressured to implement a preschool-like schedule because learning at home is vastly different from learning in the classroom.
 All you need is some supplies, take advantage of the time when you have it, and use your imagination!